"I believe the MBA will help me build a network of people who are passionate about improving the world and fighting for equality."

 Female Masters in Management, MBA and Executive MBA candidates with demonstrable financial need, academic merit and leadership potential are encouraged to apply.

-Email firstname.lastname@example.org to find out more and discuss your eligibility for the scholarship, or submit your CV below for informal feedback from the student recruitment team.
+Email firstname.lastname@example.org to find out more and discuss your eligibility for the scholarship.

 The Laidlaw Foundation believes that education is the single most powerful tool to break the cycle of poverty and reduce inequality in the world.
 By funding scholarships for exceptional women to gain degrees at leading business schools like LBS, the Foundation aims to help build the pipeline of future women leaders through access to best-in-class education, resources and global networks.